oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Command Entity Class Diagram

-The following class diagram focuses on the *CommandEntity* and its associated element *CommandTaskInfo*:
+The following class diagram focuses on the *Job* and *Step* entities:
 ![](command-entity-class-diagram.jpeg "fig:command-entity-class-diagram.jpeg")

 ------------------------------------------------------------------------